Sadswefg/Data-Visualization---Group-Project-1/Project_Write_Up.md

 plot_list[[6]]
 ```

-For extra insight such as what waste type is dominant to the other, I implemented some statistical test and a boxplot to extract even deeper into the data intel.
+For extra insight such as what waste type is dominant to the other, I implemented a multi-facet barchart with IQR represented as a error bar.

 ```{r}
 summary_stats <- recent_data_long %>%